fangpinsern/CS4248-Project/README.md

 ### Set Up
 + Download glove 6B 50d embedding vectors from: https://drive.google.com/file/d/1C5htxKX_Nk9OuyiQWhRjyD1GX2LMWAM2/view?usp=sharing , and place it into the folder `/data/embeddings`
++ Download the dataset from: https://drive.google.com/file/d/1QpDODU-4zCZNmPzpqtbWXbErvTR99Cr9/view?usp=sharing , and place it into the folder `/data`